Since taking over the helm as the Head Coach of the Nashville

 fisherman, and has one dog named Jackson.

-National cuts, eight first time summer Senior National qualifiers,
+qualifiers, eight first time summer Senior National qualifiers,

-the Southeastern Zone Championship team, and had numerous USA
+on the Southeastern Zone Championship team, and had numerous USA

 Swimming Top 10 swims, including multiple #1 rankings.
 In